The best of two worlds collide in these Peanut Butter Brookies (or, Peanut Butter Brownie Cookies). They're chewy, chocolatey, rich, and feed a crowd.

 Fourth, bake the peanut butter brownie cookies at 350 degrees for 33-35 minutes, or until the peanut butter cookie chunks turn golden around the outside.
 Remove the brookies from the oven, let cool at room temperature for 1.5-2 hours, or until cool to the touch, and then remove from the pan and serve!
 Pro-tip: you don't want to skip on cooling time here.
 The brookies firm up and stick together once they're cool.
 Otherwise, they will crumble as you serve them if they're still hot.

-Other delicious dessert recipes you might like:
+Other delicious dessert recipes you'll love!

 - High Altitude Chocolate Chip Cookies